-Areas that support wildlife species with highly specific habitat requirements Areas with exceptionally high species diversity or community diversity Areas that provide habitat that greatly enhances a species' survival Candidate Wildlife Habitat Habitat Criteria and Requirements for Confirmation Was SWH Confirmed?
+- 1. Areas that support wildlife species with highly specific habitat requirements - 2.
+Areas with exceptionally high species diversity or community diversity - 3.
+Areas that provide habitat that greatly enhances a species' survival

+Candidate Wildlife Habitat Habitat Criteria and Requirements for Confirmation Was SWH Confirmed?
 Probability of Occurrence & Explanation Seeps and springs Areas where ground water comes to the surface.
 Such areas are important drinking and feeding areas, especially in the winter.
 To confirm: Presence of a site with 2 or more seeps/springs should be considered SWH.
 The area of the ELC forest ecosite with the seeps or springs is SWH.
 Yes Four seepage areas were documented within Community 11.
 Amphibian Breeding Habitat (Woodland) Presence of a wetland, pond or woodland pond (including vernal pools) ≥500m2 within or adjacent to a woodland.
-Woodlands with ponds containing water until mid- July are more likely to be used.
+Woodlands with ponds containing water until mid-July are more likely to be used.
 To confirm: presence of breeding population of 1 or more listed salamander/newt species or 2 or more of the listed frog/toad species with either 20 individuals or a Call Level Code of 3.
 No - not present Not SWH - Although two (2) of the listed frog/toad species were detected during GHD's surveys (gray tree frog and spring peeper), only the spring peeper was abundant enough to meet the criterion.
-Amphibian Breeding Habitat (Wetlands) Wetlands and pools >500m 2 supporting high species diversity.
-To confirm: presence of breeding population of 1 or more listed salamander/newt species or 3 or more of the listed frog/toad species with at least 20 individuals, a call Level Code of 3, or wetlands with confirmed breeding bullfrogs.
+Amphibian Breeding Wetlands and pools >500m supporting high species diversity.
 Confirmed Area 2, Station 4 Western chorus frogs identified calling at Station 4.